Why You Sabotage Yourself Right Before Things Get Good

 What Self-Sabotage Actually Looks Like in Real Life

 Forget the dramatic version — drinking before the big presentation, blowing up a relationship with one catastrophic act.
-Real self-sabotage is much quieter than that, and much easier to rationalize.
+Real self-sabotage is much more low-key than that, and much easier to rationalize.

-It looks like a consultant who lands the biggest client of her career and then takes three weeks to send the contract, telling herself she's been busy.
-It looks like someone six months into the healthiest relationship of his life suddenly becoming distant — not because anything went wrong, but because nothing did.
-It looks like a founder who gets her first real press coverage and immediately pivots to a completely different product angle, scattering the momentum she just built.
+A consultant lands the biggest client of her career and takes three weeks to send the contract, telling herself she's been overwhelmed.
+A man six months into the healthiest relationship of his life suddenly becomes distant — not because anything went wrong, but because nothing did.
+A founder gets her first real press coverage and immediately pivots to a completely different product angle, scattering the momentum she just built.

 In each case, there's a story available.
 She was overwhelmed.
 He needed space.
 The pivot was strategic.
-And some of those stories have truth in them.
-What makes them sabotage is the timing — they happen exactly when the ceiling is being approached.
+Some of those stories have truth in them.
+What makes them self-sabotage is the timing — they happen exactly when the ceiling is being approached.

 The tells are there if you look: the action that walks back progress, the decision that introduces chaos where there was clarity, the sudden loss of energy for the thing that was just starting to work.